cdot/Hotpot/README.md

 # GetIP

 GetIP is a program to help with accessing a home server that is hidden behind a DHCP server.
 See the README.md file in that subdirectory.

+# Debugging

+cd to $packageroot/server
+node Hotpot.js -d --trace all

+This will start a debug mini-web-server listening on port 13196

+In a web browser on localhost, load http://localhost:13196/browser.html